 Germany is at the threshold to enter the net-zero emissions century.
-Despite massive public support which outlasts the Covid-19 crisis, transformation comes with huge challenges: it impacts the fundamentals of our way-of-life, traditions and self-image.
-The ECF in Germany strives to contribute to “building back better” after the Corona crisis towards a net-zero greenhouse gas emissions economy, which provides sustainable jobs, a healthy and stable environment for the next generations and which rebuilds economic welfare on net-zero solutions.
+Despite massive public support, transformation comes with huge challenges: it impacts the fundamentals of our way of life, traditions and self-image.
+The ECF in Germany strives to contribute to “building back better” after the corona crisis towards a net-zero greenhouse gas emissions economy, which provides sustainable jobs, and a healthy and stable environment for the next generations, rebuilding economic welfare on net-zero solutions.

 - Engaging broad parts of society beyond the progressive spectrum in a meaningful debate about the long-term development of climate strategies: As climate policies increasingly impact the way we live, eat or move, we need broad support and backing for action.
 It is therefore essential to engage in open debate on the economic, societal or health impacts, knowledge exchange, expert fora and stakeholder dialogues to support their positioning on effective and fair long-term climate strategy and policy.